dimitri-nicolo/calico/master/usage/configuration/mtu.md

 ### Setting MTU for tunnel network interfaces

-If IP-in-IP is enabled and the MTU needs to be modifed then this must be configured by setting a Felix environment variable or using calicoctl to set the proper configuration variable.
+If IP-in-IP is enabled and the MTU needs to be modified then this must be configured by setting a Felix environment variable or using calicoctl to set the proper configuration variable.
 Felix will set the tunnel interfaces to the specified MTU.